MPM-Geomechanics

 git clone https://github.com/google/googletest.git

-The simplest way to compile on windows is by using the .bash file at /build/Testing with MSYS2 MINGW64 console line, just execute:
+The simplest way to compile on Windows and Linux is by using the .bash file at /build/qa with MSYS2 MINGW64 console line, simply execute the following command in the directory MPM-Geomechanics/build/qa:

 Alternatively, you can use the following commands: